The Real New Testament Church

 Small Group Gatherings

-In addition to their large group gatherings, the early New Testament church assembled from house to house throughout the city of Jerusalem.
+In addition to their large group gatherings, the early New Testament church assembled from house to house throughout the city of ancient Jerusalem.
 In the intimate environment of the common house, they emphasized the cultivation of small group community.

 The primary activity of the early New Testament church in small group community was the celebration of the Lord’s Supper (Agape Meal or Love Feast) as a full meal.
 While celebrating and eating together with the living (zoe) Christ, the new believers had the opportunity to discuss, apply, and practice the apostle’s teaching they had received earlier in the day.
 Thus, small group community from house to house allowed the early church to move beyond simply learning about their new faith and experience living it.